Long post and page URLs can be annoying.

 So it got a little shorter.

-- Want it be shorter still?
-Then eliminate everything but single word. e.g., http://gauravtiwari.org/derivative/
+Want it to be shorter?
+Then eliminate everything but a single word. e.g.,

 Looks cool, no?
 Yes, Just like a Page URL!
 And it redirects to the same post as all other links above.